-This paper describes a design and a prototype implementation of a database storage manager that provides robust performance in the face of competing traffic.
-By automatically extracting and utilizing high-level devicespecific characteristics, Lachesis ensures efficient I/O execution despite competing traffic.
-For compound workloads and complex DSS queries, the result is a substantial (up to $3\times$) performance improvement.
+This report describes a design and a sample implementation of a database storage manager that provides robust performance in the face of competing traffic.
+By automatically extracting and utilizing high-level device-specific characteristics, Lachesis ensures efficient I/O execution despite competing traffic.
+For compound workloads and complex DSS queries, the result is a substantial (up to $3\times$) performance increase.